Academics

 Discover Our MA Program

-The GTU Common Master of Arts provides exciting opportunities to explore theology and religion in response to the challenges posed by contemporary cultures.
+The GTU Master of Arts provides exciting opportunities to explore theology and religion in response to the challenges posed by contemporary cultures.

 Departments and Concentrations